lamkimphu258/flutter-coin-project/README.md

 This screen will show all the trending coin icons, coin name and current rank of that coin.

-## News Screen

-This screen will show all the news about trading market.

 ## Recent Screen

 This screen will show all the coins which user have just seen.
+Unfortunately, we don't have enough time to complete this screen.
+So we just have a place holder for it.